The Functional Assessment Staging Scale In Hospice

 - The FAST may also be completed for patients who have a coexisting cognitive impairment which may impact quality of life and survival.
 The score is then documented in the clinical note.

-How to complete the FAST assessment
+How to complete the FAST assessment in Hospice Care

 - Nurses, psychosocial professionals, and physicians may complete the FAST assessment.